 Let explore how you can do a remote retrospective using a Google Doc that can be co-edited.
 About a week before the retrospective meeting is scheduled the facilitator selects the questions to be used in the retrospective.
 These questions are entered into the Google Doc and the document link is shared with all team members before the retrospective.

 The Google Doc is used to gather data.
 The team member can either add their answers to questions before or during the meeting.

 When all the answers are added to the document the team can discuss them, build an understanding of the ideas and views of the different team members, and decide which actions are needed.
 These actions are entered in the same document.
-The document serves as a report from the retrospective and as an action list, everything is in there where everybody can see it.
+The document serves as a report from the retrospective and as an action list, everything is in there at one place where everybody can see it.

 Questions for a remote retrospective

-Since this retrospective exercise is used by teams which are time and place dispersed there will usually be questions related to working as a remote team, communication using collaboration tools, building relationships while working long distance, etc.
+Since this retrospective exercise is used by teams that are time and place dispersed there will usually be questions related to working as a remote team, communication using collaboration tools, building relationships while working long distance, etc.